Million19/llm_to_mcp_integration_engine/README.md

 ## 🚀 What is new about `llm_to_mcp_integration_engine`?

-The novelty lies in its **dual-listing** design:
+The llm_to_mcp_integration_engine introduces a novel framework that reliably connects LLMs to MCP servers or functions—even when LLM responses are partially structured or non-JSON.

-MCP servers or functions are explicitly **listed in both the LLM prompt and the engine** itself.
+It combines validation, retry mechanisms, and diagnostic controls into one programmable layer that prevents miscommunication and unsafe execution.

-This alignment ensures tool invocation is precise, structured, and validated before any action is taken—introducing a new protocol: **LLM2MCP**.
+Unlike traditional prompting tricks, this engine acts as a communication protocol, enforcing structure and decision-making integrity at runtime.

 ---